 This is a common question for people experiencing depression symptoms.
-Depression is a complex medical condition involving multiple interacting factors.
+It is a complex medical condition involving multiple interacting factors.
 Speaking with a therapist allows you to determine whether depression is in fact the cause of your symptoms.

 These symptoms differ from person to person and can vary in length and severity.
 They can include:

 - Difficulty concentrating